gloveboxes/PyCon-Hands-on-Lab/Lab1-ssh-debug/README.md

 ![visual studio debug console](resources/vs-code-debug-console-print.png)

+7. Try updating the Flask Template and adding the current date and time to the **index.html**

 ## Closing the Visual Studio Code Remote SSH

-When you have completed the hands-on lab then from Visual Studio Code, **Close Remote Connection**.
+From Visual Studio Code, **Close Remote Connection**.

 1. Click the **Remote SSH** button in the bottom left-hand corner and select **Close Remote Connection** from the dropdown list.